Feeling the Falls

 Photos were taken at Trümmelbach Falls in Lauterbrunnen, Switzerland.
 They are considered to be the largest underground waterfalls in Europe.

-Growing up I remember thinking that my tendency to be introspective was a deficiency, almost a sign of weakness.
-So much so that in certain circles, especially participating in sports, I often felt less masculine.
-For I had bought into the “men don’t feel, men don’t cry, men don’t show emotion” mantra.
-I remember feeling like I always had to turn off my thoughts but I never could.
+Growing up, I remember thinking that my tendency to be introspective was a deficiency, almost a sign of weakness.
+So much so that in certain circles, especially when participating in sports, I often felt less masculine.
+I had bought into the “men don’t feel, men don’t cry, men don’t show emotion” mantra.
+I remember feeling like I always had to turn off my thoughts but never could.
 As a result, my natural tendencies to feel and think brought about many insecurities.

-Today I am less insecure about it but still have moments of doubt.
-There are times that I wish I could just turn off the switch for a while.
+I am less insecure about it today, but I still have moments of doubt.
+Sometimes, I wish I could turn off the switch for a while.
 But I can’t.
-Maybe because deep down I know it is a death wish.
-For to do so would leave me feeling like I was alive but not living, looking but not seeing, speaking but not communicating.
-Therefore, I have come to be very grateful for the capacity to feel, no matter how joy filled or painful the feelings might be.
+Maybe because deep down, I know it is a death wish.
+To do so would leave me feeling like I was alive but not living, looking but not seeing, speaking but not communicating.
+Therefore, I have become very grateful for the capacity to feel, no matter how joy-filled or painful the feelings might be.

 So whether it is happiness or anger, humility or vanity, hatred or love, the intense feelings that rise within me are usually sparked by an outside event, relationship, or nature.
-In other words it is usually something in my everyday life that sparks them, and once sparked, I am off and running within my mind.
-I once heard that the longest journey in life is 18 inches.
-The 18 inches from your mind to your heart.
-Therefore being conscious of the journey that connects your thoughts to your heart is the key to an enriching life.
+In other words, it is usually something in my everyday life that sparks them, and once sparked, I am off and running within my mind.
+I once heard that the longest journey in life is 18 inches—the 18 inches from your mind to your heart.
+Therefore, the key to an enriching life is to be conscious of the journey that connects your thoughts to your heart.
 And for me, the bridge to the Divine.

 The heart is where God dwells and where the context of my thoughts and actions occur.
-Consequently, my thoughts at times become my only lifeboat to God.
-For they become the avenue to my heart.
+Consequently, my thoughts sometimes become my only lifeboat to God, for they become the avenue to my heart.

 “Suffering without Christ is painful, suffering with Christ is redemptive and will transform the world.”